nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

-To make your transition experience (from Kupe to Maui) as seamless as possible, there are several important steps and points you need to take into consideration. **Please read this entire article before trying to access Maui.**
+To make your transition experience (from Kupe to Māui) as seamless as possible, there are several important steps and points you need to take into consideration. **Please read this entire article before trying to access Māui.**

 **Note: **Please
 [report](mailto:support@nesi.org.nz?subject=Reporting%20an%20error%20in%20the%20Transition%20to%20Maui%20documentation)